 Like many sights and activities in Vienna’s city centre, the Time Travel tour is probably already on your walking route around the old town.

-Tram/bus: trams don’t come to this part of the town as there are no tram lines through the historical heart of the city.
-The 1A and 2A buses that squeeze their way through the centre both have a stop at Habsburgergasse
+Tram/bus: trams don’t come to this part of the town as no tram lines run through the historical heart of the city.
+The 1A and 2A buses that squeeze their way around the centre both have a stop at Habsburgergasse.

 Address: Habsburgergasse 10A, 1010 Vienna | Website